CalabreseLab/seekr/README.md

 Running the program and options are similar to `kmers_counts`.
 Input files for `pearson` will always be the output files from one or more runs of `kmer_counts`.
-The default setting accept two numpy files and output a third numpy file.
+The default settings accept two numpy files and output a third numpy file.

 ```commandline
 $ pearson out_counts.npy out_counts.npy -o example_vs_self.npy